 There is no maximum number of times you can apply to the fund, but please be aware that, in the interests of fairness, the panel will take the overall amount of funding awarded to individuals or organisations into consideration when assessing further bids.

 Please read the relevant documents provided in the section 'About the fund' and consider whether your project is suitable.
-We encourage you to contact the regeneration base on firstname.lastname@example.org or 020 7641 2968 (ask for Kate or Rafika) for a short informal discussion of your project idea.
+We encourage you to contact the regeneration base on email@example.com or 020 7641 2968 and ask to speak to a member of the Neighbourhood Keepers Team for a short, informal discussion of your project idea.

-If encouraged to apply, complete the online application form below, providing detailed information on your project, by 5pm on Monday 17 February 2020.
+If encouraged to apply, complete the online application form below, providing detailed information on your project, when the next round of funding opens.

 You will need to prepare the following supporting documents: